VerbVerbs

 Bisaya stress is phonemic, meaning the wrong stress can change a word's meaning or make it unrecognisable to native speakers.
 For ampo, put the main stress on the uppercase syllable in AM-po.
 Practice by saying it slowly first, then gradually speed up to natural conversational pace.

-ampo” in a Sentence — 1 Examples
+ampo” in a Sentence — 1 Example

 Mag-ampo kita sa wala pa mokaon.